Home Depot Credit Card vs. Lowe’s Credit Card: Review

 Maybe you enjoy the perks of a rewards program.
 A credit card that’s accepted everywhere can help you earn points or cash back at a faster rate.

-With the Chase Freedom card, you can earn unlimited 1% cash back on all purchases.
-Every quarter, you'll earn 5% cash back in specific purchase categories, which change every 3 months.
+With the Chase Freedom Flex card, you can earn unlimited 1% cash back on all purchases.
+Every quarter, you'll earn 5% cash back in specific purchase categories (on up to the first $1,500 combined per quarter in these categories), which change every 3 months.

 We've followed this card for years and it has historically had home improvement stores among the 5% cash back categories every year.